alpinejs/alpine/packages/docs/src/en/start-here.md

 Denoted by the `get` prefix for this property, `filteredItems` is a "getter" property in this object.
 This means we can access `filteredItems` as if it was a normal property in our data object, but when we do, JavaScript will evaluate the provided function under the hood and return the result.

-It's completely acceptable to forgo the `get` and just make this a method that you can call from the template, but some prefer the nicer syntax of the getter.
+It's completely acceptable to forgot the `get` and just make this a method that you can call from the template, but some prefer the nicer syntax of the getter.

 [→ Read more about JavaScript getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get)